Agricultural and Resource Economics Research Group

 Productivity and Sustainability in Food Supply Chains

-An increasing global population, scarcity of natural resources, and environmental and climate constraints challenge agricultural sector.
+An increasing global population, scarcity of natural resources, and environmental and climatic constraints challenge agricultural sector.
 Substantial productivity improvements are required if more food and fiber is to be produced with fewer resources.
-In this research area, we assess Total Factor Productivity in agriculture and the food industry and identify sources and determinants of productivity growth.
-We also develop approaches to measure environmental trade-offs of agricultural productivity growth and costs of reducing pollution.
+In this research area, we measure productivity growth in agriculture and the food industry and explain its sources and determinants.
+We also study causal links between productivity and sustainability along agri-food value chains.

 Economics of Climate Change and Risk Management